 - Does it need someone full-time or part-time?

-After completing this exercise the next thing to do is to review each person’s performance against the revised structure and the requirements of the role.
-Then to compare the salaries for the role with the market levels.
+After completing this exercise, the next thing to do is to review each person’s performance against the revised structure and the requirements of the role.
+Then compare the salaries for the position with the market levels.

 - Is there an excess headcount?

-- Are people paid in excess of market rates?
+- Are people paid more than market rates?

 - Are there under-utilised people?